nhatquang510/nhatquang510.github.io/_posts/2024-06-05-gioi-thieu-chung-ve-machine-learning.md

 Ở bài viết đầu tiên, chúng ta sẽ nói rất sơ lược về Machine Learning.
 ## Định nghĩa

-Một định nghĩa cho Machine Learning là: “A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.” – (Michell, 2006).
+Một định nghĩa cho Machine Learning là: “A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.” – (Mitchell, 2006).
 Nôm na tức là: “Programs improve in some task with experience.”

 Về cách hoạt động của Machine Learning, ta có cách nói dí dỏm: